 What are the costs associated with residency?

-Entrance fees are based upon apartment size and begin at $247,307.
-Monthly service fees begin at $3,401; there is an additional monthly fee for a second person.
-If you would like more detailed information, please contact the Marketing Office at 410-266-7300, or complete the form in the Contact Us section of our website and we will answer your questions.
+Ginger Cove is an entrance fee community which offers qualified prospective residents the “Type A Life Care” plan or the “Type C Fee for Service” plan.
+Both provide for a 90% refund of the entrance fee.
+Entrance fees begin at $218,215 and monthly service fees begin at $3,482.
+There is an additional second person fee.
+If you would like more information, please contact the Marketing Office at 410-774-5012, or complete the form in the Contact Us section of our website and we will happy to help.

 What is included in the monthly service fee?